them2dt/them2dt/README.md

 - I like building mobile-apps with Flutter.
-- I’m currently learning React.
+- I’m currently perfectioning the skill of building dApps on Solana.